polymode/polymode/modes/readme.md

  - **chunkmode** refers to one of the following:
    1. An abstract idea of the functionality available in chunks of the same type (e.g. `org-mode chunk`, `emacs-lisp chunk`).
-   2. Emacs mode function (e.g. `org-mode`), or a collection of such functions (e.g. `fundamental-mode` for header/tail + `emacs-lisp-mode` for the chunk's body) what instantiate all of the required functionality of the plain emacs modes contained by that chunk.
+   2. Emacs mode function (e.g. `org-mode`), or a set of such functions (e.g.
+      `pm-head-tail-mode` for header/tail + `emacs-lisp-mode` for the chunk's body) what instantiate all of the required functionality of the plain emacs modes embodies by that chunk.
    3. Object of `pm-chunkmode` class.
 This object represents the behavior of the chunkmode and is stored in a buffer-local variable `pm/chunkmode`.
 There are several types of chunkmode objects.
 See [hierarchy](#class-hierarchy)